dantechguy/p2project/dissertation/log.md

 # 2024/4/7
 Just thought about what if a client joins late, does the tick engine get up to speed properly?
 Answer is yes, because of the 'catch up' part of the tick generator module.

+# 2024/4/8
+The error bug may be because of the random tick:10000 that appears, even after all the other ticks have been generated.

+First MVP working.
+I am so happy.

+To pass computeDriver the deltaTime, I've baked it in.
+However if you had properly separated out input and tick wrapper modules from the driver, you could supply it there.

+# 2024/4/9
+I fixed the driver, and made the extrapolator and smoother.

+Currently working on the Re-Connection module.
+|
+Current issue is making sure the data that init_data, stream_split_buffer, and reconnection modules all align.
+What if we mark the time at which each client connected.
+Then each module refers to that to know what data to send?

+# 2024/4/10
+Time warping.
+A single client's perspective at any given time is not given *just* by the last server event they received.
+Local events change it slightly.
+There are two cases:
+|
+First, local events which the server accepted.
+These will appear in their state, at generation time, not in the order at which they arrived on other clients.
+|
+Second, local events which the server dropped.
+The other clients will not know about these.
+The only cases when this will happen is if the client had a lag spike, or sent malicious events.
+In either cases, we provide no guarantees for those clients, so it's okay.

+For the Re-Connection module, I think it works best if the init_state and events since API for late joining players is done within the init_state module, before the live event flow properly starts.
+|
+This solves problems with trying to synchronise new events with past ones.
+Ah wait, that doesn't solve the problem.
+The problem is knowing up to what point 'events since' should include, and which events should be sent live afterwards.
+|
+As long as the init_data module can get access to the exact list of events *up to* when the client was added to the event stream, it's fine.
+We just have to know when the client was added.
+This should all be done in one synchronous function.

+# 2024/4/12
+Diss writeup.
+Consider mentioning that simply using this technology is not enough.
+The parameters must be tuned to meet the game's specific needs.
+Battlefield 4 blog post discusses some of this https://battlelog.battlefield.com/bf4/news/view/addressing-netcode-in-bf4/.
+|
+Adding input delay can better the user experience.

+# 2024/4/16
+Selecting Flutter from all the technologies:
+- I gathered a starting list of cross-platform development frameworks
+  - StackOverflow Dev Survey 2021-2023.
+Got all cross-platform developement frameworks
+    - spring
+    - flutter
+    - react native
+    - electron
+    - openGL
+    - qt
+    - swift ui
+    - xamarin
+    - ionic
+    - gtk
+    - cordova
+    - .net maui
+    - tauri
+    - capacitor
+    - mfc
+    - uno platform
+  - Then from SteamDB I chose the top 10 most popular detected game engines
+    - unity
+    - unreal engine
+    - GameMaker
+    - RPGMaker
+    - PyGame
+    - RenPy
+    - Godot
+    - XNA
+    - Cocos
+    - Adobe Air
+  - Finally from Itch.io I got the top 10 most popular reported game engines
+    - unity (dup)
+    - construct
+    - godot (dup)
+    - GameMaker (dup)
+    - twine
+    - bitsy
+    - Unreal engine (dup)
+    - RPG Maker (dup)
+    - PICO-8
+    - RenPy
+  - This left me with 29 starting possible technologies.
+    - [ ] spring
+    - [ ] flutter
+    - [x] react native
+    - [x] electron
+    - [ ] qt
+    - [x] swift ui
+    - [x] xamarin
+    - [x] ionic
+    - [x] gtk
+    - [x] cordova
+    - [ ] .net maui
+    - [x] tauri
+    - [x] capacitor
+    - [x] mfc
+    - [x] uno platform
+    - [x] unity
+    - [x] unreal engine
+    - [x] GameMaker
+    - [x] RPGMaker
+    - [x] PyGame
+    - [x] RenPy
+    - [x] Godot
+    - [ ] XNA
+    - [x] Cocos
+    - [x] Adobe Air
+    - [x] construct
+    - [x] twine
+    - [x] bitsy
+    - [x] PICO-8

+# 2024/5/2
+Fixed tick generator, as the tick period callback was diverging from the game time, leading to input delay.